 - any exemptions, reliefs or allowances

-LPS can only discuss the rate account with the rate account holder or someone authorised to act on their behalf.
-If you would like someone to act on your behalf, download and complete a Third Party Authorisation form.
+LPS can only discuss the rates bill with the person named on the rates bill or someone authorised to act on their behalf.
+If you want someone to act on your behalf, download and complete a Third Party Authorisation form.
 Send the form to your local LPS rating office.

-You can use the links below to get a full explanation of your bill and to see the rates information leaflet that will be enclosed with your bill:
+You can use the links below to get a full explanation of your rates bill and to see the rates information leaflet that comes with your rates bill:

-- Your rate bill explained for instalment customers
+- Your rates bill explained for instalment customers

-- Your rate bill explained for Direct Debit customers
+- Your rates bill explained for Direct Debit customers

 - LPS rating publications

-LPS issues annual rate bills at the beginning of April.
+LPS issues annual rates bills at the beginning of April.
 Your rate bill is based on rates assessed from 1 April to 31 March.

-When you receive your domestic rate bill, you are responsible for paying the full amount within the rate year.
+When you receive your domestic rates bill, you're responsible for paying the full amount within the rates year.
 You can make one payment for the full amount or spread payments over ten months.

-If you're a householder getting full rates Housing Benefit, you don't get a rate bill.
+If you're a householder getting full rates Housing Benefit, you don't get a rates bill.